nculwell/MathStudy/CS.md

 ### Systems programming in userspace

+* Kernighan and Pike. *The Unix Programming Environment* ([1e/1983](https://smile.amazon.com/dp/013937681X))

+  This one is similar to Bach's *The Design of the UNIX Operating System* in that the software it describes is obsolete, but the principles are still very influential.

 * Stevens and Rago. *Advanced Programming in the UNIX Environment* ([3e](https://smile.amazon.com/dp/0321637739))

 * Kerrisk. *The Linux Programming Interface: A Linux and UNIX System Programming Handbook* ([1e](https://smile.amazon.com/dp/1593272200))